Do your homework BEFORE you begin a project.

 Roofing crickets are installed to prevent rain water that flows downward from the roof's peak from seeping into the joint between the chimney and the roof; this water can immediately work its way onto and through roof decking and neighboring trusses (resulting in mold, mildew, fungus, and ultimately rot) into and through the attic insulation as that same water finally wicks its way into the drywall which makes up the interior ceilings and walls.
 The roofing company installed flashing rather than a cricket, but the cumulative effect of water flowing due to rain, melted snow, etc..., for months and/or years can ultimately wear away the sealant used to make the flashing watertight.
 A cricket diverts rainwater around the chimney rather than splashing into it directly.
 Building codes vary from one county to the next, and although my roofing contractor friend was aware of this, his only comment was that the roof replacement was done properly and within code (flashing was allowed) although the owners' should have been aware of and insisted on installation of a chimney cricket.
 The gist of the story is this: serious projects require appropriate research, imperative if you want a proper (or desired) result.

 Note: The roof replacement in this example was at the expense of the owners', not the Insurance Company.
-The new asphalt shingles were considered to be maintenance related (worn out due to age) and not the result of a covered peril under the policy such as hail, wind, fire, etc...
+The installation of new asphalt shingles was considered to be maintenance related (worn out due to age) and not the result of a covered peril under the policy such as hail, wind, fire, etc...